Legislature Has Power to Enact District Maps at Any Time

 Is practice or tradition the same as law?

 Ok.
 Today, states that are apportioned only one Representative elect a Representatives at large.
 Today, states that are apportioned more than one Representative draw district maps.
 There is no federal law requiring the states to draw maps based on population, but they do so either by their constitutions or by statutes.
 The Elections Clause ("The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof ...") actually gives the power to state legislatures.
-(But see:
+(But see: )

 For nearly two hundred years, state legislatures decided how to elect Representatives.
 Why do states draw district maps every ten years today?
 Because the United States Supreme Court, in a decision that has been controversial since it was published, says so.
 It was the opinion of the court in Reynolds v.
-Sims 377 U.S. 533 (1964), that created the entire redistricting nightmare that has existed since then.
+Sims 377 U.S. 533 (1964) that created the entire redistricting nightmare that has existed since then.

 Reynolds implemented what is known as the one-person, one-vote rule.
 In fact, it was a one-person, one-fraction-of-a-vote rule.
 It's also known as vote dilution.
 Unfortunately, the courts never really fix things, because, so they claim, they don't have any legislative power.
 Ha.
 Ha.

 So, in California in 1980, the Legislature changed the rules for redistricting via a constitutional amendment.
-Since then, your vote has been diluted or enriched (depending on where live) by counting people other than voters and other than citizens in the populations for population counts.
+Since then, your vote has been diluted or enriched (depending on where you live) by counting people other than voters and other than citizens in the populations for population counts.

 Does the federal constitution prohibit mid-decade redistricting?

 The obvious answer is no. But what about the Supreme Court?
 It has never held that mid-decade redistricting, as an issue, violates any law or constitutional right.
 In League of United Latin American Citizens v.
-Perry 548 US 399 (2006), the court allowed a 2003 Republican gerrymander in Texas that replaced the 2001 Democratic gerrymander.
-The primary factor that in 2001 the Democrats controlled the state legislature.
+Perry 548 US 399 (2006) ("LULAC"), the court allowed a 2003 Republican gerrymander in Texas that replaced the 2001 Democratic gerrymander.
+The primary factor was that in 2001 the Democrats controlled the state legislature.
 In 2003, the legislature had flipped to the Republicans.

 State law (either constitution or statute) is literally all over the map on redistricting.
 A super-majority of states are ambivalent on the issue.
 A small number of states expressly prohibit.
 A smaller number of states permit it either by law or by court decision.

 If you're really interested to learn how it works in other states, the National Conference of State Legislatures covers the subject in depth since it has become so newsworthy.
-Ohio, one of the states with expressly permits it, has been in the process of redistricting this year under its conditional law.
+Ohio, one of the states which expressly permits it, has been in the process of redistricting this year under its conditional law.
 What is the condition that can instigate redistricting?
 It's the way its legislature voted on the decennial redistricting.
 We believe this is the first time that the condition has occurred in Ohio.
 Ohio will gerrymander out several Democratic Representatives for 2026.

 Conclusion